 Instructions

-- Prepare the Dough: For best results, measure out your ingredients with a kitchen scale.
+- Prepare the dough: For best results, measure out your ingredients with a kitchen scale.
 In the bowl of a stand mixer fitted with a dough hook attachment, combine the flour, sourdough starter discard, brown sugar, yeast, and salt.

 - Pour in ¾ cup (170 grams) of warm water.
 Beat on low speed for 2 minutes, then knead for 4 to 5 minutes.
 Add in additional flour or water in one tablespoon increments to get the dough to the right texture.